PublicDataLab/personal-air-timeline/README.md

 # Personal Air Timeline

-A small static website in Angular to tinker with air pollution data in the SaveOurAir project
+A small static website in Angular to tinker with air pollution data in the SaveOurAir project.

 ## Install